Last Updated on February 18, 2024 by Grant

-Just about every time we go on a road trip, I take a firearm.
-Specifically, I take a Springfield Armory M1911A1 pistol with me.
+Just about every time we go on a road trip, we take a firearm.
+Specifically, we take a Springfield Armory XD-E pistol with me.
 But, traveling with a firearm presents some serious legal challenges, some of which can’t be overcome.

 Before we get started, I am not a lawyer.
 I am not dispensing legal advice.
 I am commenting on how I travel.
 But, Mike, one of our readers asked about this topic, so I am giving you the best information I have.